binary-an0ma1y/AWS-CLI-Cheatsheets/CONTRIBUTING.md

 - Steps to reproduce the problem.
 - Any relevant command output or screenshots.

-Reporting typos, grammatical errors, improvements to command explanations, improvements to README.md and CONTRIBUTING.md can be opened as an issue.
+Issues can also be opened for typos/grammatical errors, improvements to command explanations, improvements to README.md & CONTRIBUTING.md.

 ### Suggesting New Cheatsheets